Rebirth Year Nine

 –REFERENCE: In Batman Beyond: Neo-Year #1.
 Bruce, Dick, Jason, and Babs pose for a photograph together.
 The photo gets developed and framed before getting hung up in Wayne Manor.

-–FLASHBACK: From Batman/Teenage Mutant Ninja Turtles III #5, Batman: Black and White Vol. 5 #1 Part 2, Batman: Urban Legends #4 Part 1, The Joker Vol. 2 #9, Batman Vol. 3 #125, and Batman: The Brave and The Bold Vol. 2 #14 Part 5—and referenced in Trinity Vol. 2 #12, Detective Comics #965, Detective Comics #968, Detective Comics #987, New Talent Showcase 2017 #1 Part 1, Red Hood & The Outlaws Vol. 2 #23, Batman: Kings of Fear #2, Batman Beyond Vol. 8 #26, Truth and Justice #12Batman: Urban Legends #7 Part 1, Batman: Legends of Gotham #1, Knight Terrors: Robin #1, and Batman: The Brave and The Bold Vol. 2 #13 Part 4.
+–FLASHBACK: From Batman/Teenage Mutant Ninja Turtles III #5, Batman: Black and White Vol. 5 #1 Part 2, Batman: Urban Legends #4 Part 1, The Joker Vol. 2 #9, Batman Vol. 3 #125, Batman: The Brave and The Bold Vol. 2 #14 Part 5, New History of the DC Universe #3, and Detective Comics #1106—and referenced in Trinity Vol. 2 #12, Detective Comics #965, Detective Comics #968, Detective Comics #987, New Talent Showcase 2017 #1 Part 1, Red Hood & The Outlaws Vol. 2 #23, Batman: Kings of Fear #2, Batman Beyond Vol. 8 #26, Truth and Justice #12Batman: Urban Legends #7 Part 1, Batman: Legends of Gotham #1, Knight Terrors: Robin #1, Batman: The Brave and The Bold Vol. 2 #13 Part 4, and Trinity: Daughter of Wonder Woman #5.
 Originally told in “A DEATH IN THE FAMILY.”
-Robin learns that his mom (Dr. Sheila Haywood), whom he thought died years ago, is actually still alive.
+Note that Trinity: Daughter of Wonder Woman #5 specifically places this item in February, but that’s totally incorrect and must be ignored.
+While the Dynamic Duo is taking down a ring of child pornographers, Robin disobeys Batman’s orders.
+The bad guys are still busted, but Batman is so angry, he suspends Robin from further action.
+Soon afterward, Robin learns that his mom (Dr. Sheila Haywood), whom he thought died years ago, is actually still alive.
 Tracking her to Ethiopia, Robin finds her mixed-up with Joker.
 The super-villain has already obtained a cruise missile from the Santa Priscan military (courtesy of the Network’s Dr. Friedrich Baum) and is now planning on smuggling deadly nerve gas out of Ethiopia.
-While Batman chases the missile and nerve gas, Robin and his mom are brutally murdered by Joker, who beats the former to death with a crowbar.
+While Batman chases the warhead and nerve gas, Robin and his mom are brutally murdered by Joker, who beats the former to death with a crowbar.
 Batman weeps while holding Robin’s body, but he removes his costume in an effort to keep the Bat-Family secrets safe.
 Back in Gotham, a funeral is held and Batman puts the second Robin’s tattered costume on display in memoriam in the Batcave.
 Batman also puts one of Jason’s unblemished costumes on display, along with a sign that reads “A Good Soldier.”
 The Dark Knight is emotionally shattered by Jason’s passing.
 (From this point forward, Batman will still take on young sidekicks, but he will question whether or not he’s helping or ruining their lives.
 Batman will be plagued with these thoughts for the rest of his life.)
 Unknown to the Bat-Family, Talia al Ghul digs up Jason’s corpse and revives him via Lazarus Pit.
 Jason, angry at both Batman’s failure to save him and his non-lethal position in regard to punishing Joker, won’t make his return for a couple years, choosing to train for the perfect revenge in the meantime.
 (As referenced in Red Hood: Outlaw #33, Jason will travel to the mystical “Thousand Acres of All” to train with Ducra and the warrior people known as The All-Caste.)
 Talia’s ultimate plan for Jason is to have him crush Batman and eventually take over the League of Assassins in place of her father.

 –REFERENCE: In Detective Comics #984.
 Alfred, who has always been enthusiastic about Batman’s teen sidekicks, now, in light of Jason’s murder, does a complete 180 degree turn.
 He doesn’t think Batman should use child soldiers anymore.
 Bruce and Alfred have a long discussion about the problematic nature of Batman using child soldiers.
 They will have many discussions about this topic, moving forward.
 These discussions won’t physically appear on our timeline—for the most part—and will have to simply be imagined scattered throughout the chronology, especially whenever a new sidekick comes along.